esphome/esphome-docs/cookbook/zemismart-rgbw-downlights.rst

 Thanks to `@1972rx2 <https://community.home-assistant.io/u/1972rx2>`__ for creating the below ESPHome configuration which this cookbook article by `@cryptelli <https://community.home-assistant.io/u/cryptelli>`__ is based on.

+Depending ion the type of your light you either need a config using my9231 driver (RGBW) or 5 pwm channels (RGBWW).

 3.1 Zemismart LED RGBW Downlight YAML
 *************************************